rapyuta-robotics/rapyuta-io-docs/hugo/content/8_release-updates/2021/may.md

 * Authentication to view API documentation is removed and the API documents are public now.

-* Renaming a device cannot update device name related environment variables.
-This issue is fixed.
+* Rename device can also update device name related environment variables.

 #### SDK